A Balanced Calorie Diet (ABC Diet)

 DEFINITIONS

 PREbiotics - Necessary food to nourish the beneficial gut bacteria.
-Ideally it is a long chain prebiotic (like those used in the ABC Diet) so it feeds the good bacteria and not the Candida Albicans and other potentially harmful bacteria.
+Ideally it is a long chain prebiotic (like those used in the ABC Diet) so it feeds the good bacteria and not the Candida Albicans and other potentially harmful bacteria., that the short chain prebiotics do.

 PRObiotics - The beneficial bacteria in the gut that performs numerous essential functions without which the organism would not survive.
 A healthy colony can be as much as 100 trillion bacteria in the gut.
 Ten times more than the number of cells in the body.